jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 ## **Step 3: Pick Research Method(s)** ##

 > This project follows observation methods by employing participatory observation.
 With this, there were activities and questions that the participant explores.
 This is to get a genuine reaction and opinion to the websites.
-The interview will most likely be conversation to promote and uphold the goal of candid reactions to best understand from the user's perspective.
+The interview will most likely be a conversation to promote and uphold the goal of candid reactions to betert understand from the user's perspective.
 >
 > This interview was conducted over Zoom Conference Call to follow COVID-19 protocols.
 This is reasonable because in terms of accessibility and relevance, if a user were to need to look up a how-to guide, it should be on hand and thus, convenient.
 > The user is asked to share their screen while I recorded the task.